 Let's dive into some of the pros and cons of open protocols vs. proprietary protocols, so at the end of the day you can make an informed decision.

-Open standard protocols are the kind that can be included in a wide range of device types from any equipment vendor.
+The open protocol definition is very simple.
+These are the kind of protocols that can be included in a wide range of device types from any equipment vendor.
 What this means is that manufacturers that choose to adopt an open protocol want to achieve protocol interoperability when they design their equipment's functionality and capabilities.

 Examples of open protocols are: SNMP, DNP3, and Modbus.

 Open protocols are rather universal - they can be used by anyone rather than one entity or company.

 An open protocol is the one that the manufacturer publishes this information for anyone to see and use.
 You can use this information freely without being charged and without any conditions.

 Remote monitoring systems that use open protocols allow for the network manager to choose between a wider selection of manufacturers who supply devices that talk the same language to communicate with each other.

 Open protocol systems can be maintained by companies other than the system provider.

 Since a very large number of different devices support open standard protocols, it's easier to make them work together.

 Open protocol systems offer a higher degree of networking flexibility, with more integration options between existing and new gear.
 This means that you can add new devices (independent of vendor) into your existing network.